kimsk/chia-piggybank/standard-transaction/README.md

 ## Sign Delegated Puzzle Hash

-The above example is not secure because the malicious farmer can change the delegated puzzle and solution.
-We could fix this by signing the hash of the delegated puzzle, so we are certain that nobody changes the delegated puzzle.
+The above example is not secure because the malicious actor can modify the delegated puzzle and solution. _We could fix this by signing the hash of the delegated puzzle, so we are certain that nobody changes the delegated puzzle_.

 ```lisp
 (c